Cheng-Xue/Hi-Phy/README.md

 agent's action.**

     Level 1 capabilities:
-    1.1: Understanding the instant effect of objects in an enviornment when an agent applys a single force.
+    1.1: Understanding the instant effect of objects in an environment when an agent applys a single force.
-    1.2: Unverstanding the instant effect of objects in an enviornment when an agent applys a multiple force.
+    1.2: Unverstanding the instant effect of objects in an environment when an agent applys a multiple force.

 **Level 2: Understanding objects movement in the environment after a force is applied.**

     Level 2 capabilities:
-    2.1: Understanding that objects in the enviornment may roll.
+    2.1: Understanding that objects in the environment may roll.
-    2.2: Understanding that objects in the enviornment may fall.
+    2.2: Understanding that objects in the environment may fall.
-    2.3: Understanding that objects in the enviornment may slide.
+    2.3: Understanding that objects in the environment may slide.
-    2.4: Understanding that objects in the enviornment may bounce.
+    2.4: Understanding that objects in the environment may bounce.

 **Level 3: Performing in tasks that require capabilities 1) human developed in infancy, 2) required in robotics to develop agents that work alongside people, and 3) currently fall short in reinforcement learning.**